MrBounty/ZipponDB/README.md

 It use a custom query language named ZipponQL or ZiQL for short.

 The first time you run ZipponDB, it will create a new ZipponDB directory and start the Zippon CLI.
 From here, you can create a new engine by running `schema build`.
-It will get the file `schema.zipponschema` and build a custom binary using zig that the CLI will then use to manipulate data.
+It will use the file `schema.zipponschema` and build a custom binary using zig, that the CLI will then use to manipulate data.
 You then interact with the engine by using `run "My query go here"` or by directly using the engine binary.

 ### Why Zippon ?